-Obviously, a well-tested product is the way to go, but how do we ensure that we will get customers?
+Obviously, a well-tested product is the way to go, but how do you ensure that you will get customers?

 Our Lunch and Learn this week at Hub was presented by Tony Aitchison of Green Beaker Consulting and Solutions (GBCS), who has shared some wisdom.

-The best way to guarantee success is by using the “Cycle of Innovation”, a 6 step principle that can help any entrepreneur or company become a sustainable business
+The best way to guarantee success is by using the ‘Cycle of Innovation’, a six step principle that can help any entrepreneur or company become a sustainable business.

 Step 1.
 Brainstorm

 Spend time thinking of problems that occur in your life.
 This can be at work, at home, at school, or anywhere you find difficulty in your life.
 What hasn’t changed in a while?

 Now out of the best ones, think of whether this a problem for everyone.
 If so, great, if not, junk it.

 Now that you have your problem, brainstorm solutions.

 The next step is to determine a possible strategy for how the product could work in the market.
 We find a stepladder approach to be the best form of an implementation strategy.
 Some questions you might want to consider are: